pmmmwh/react-refresh-webpack-plugin/README.md

     // ... other options
     plugins: [
       // ... other plugins
-      // Applies the react-refresh Babel plugin on development modes only api.env('development') && 'react-refresh/babel',
+      // Applies the react-refresh Babel plugin on non-production modes only !api.env('production') && 'react-refresh/babel',
     ].filter(Boolean),
   };
 };